kenesu-h/sys-hidplus-client-rs/docs/usage.md

 ### You need:
 - A Nintendo Switch with Atmosphere CFW installed.
+  - My fork has been built upon version 1.1 of the original sys-hidplus, which is intended for Switch FW 12.x.x.
+  - You may encounter issues if you're using Switch FW 10.x.x to 11.x.x.
+If you're using this firmware version, either update to 12.x.x or contact me directly.
+  - Atmosphere currently does not support 13.0.0 and it's possible that this sysmodule will break once it does.
+Avoid updating to it if you can.
 - A file archiver such as 7-Zip, WinRAR, or some equivalent.
 - A way of moving files to your Switch's SD card.